Emily Ratajkowski Shows Off Abs In Crop Top And Matching Bikini Bottoms

 While in quarantine, Emily Ratajkowski has no problem acting as her own model for her fashion line.
 On Tuesday, Ratajkowski took to Instagram to show off new clothes and swimsuits from her fashion line, Inamorata.

 The central post highlighted on Ratajkowski’s Instagram feed showed her wearing a brown-and-gold ruffled crop top with short sleeves.
 The top was stamped all over with her fashion logo.
-The bottom of her outfit was a string bikini in the same brown and gold colors.
+The bottom of her outfit was a tiny string bikini in the same brown and gold colors.

 The fingers of her left hand were deftly hooked around the string of the bikini tied delicately into a bow around her hips.
 The strings dangled suggestively over Ratajkowski’s tanned leg.
 The outfit was designed to expertly display Ratajkowski’s flat stomach, hard abs, and long, slim legs.
 Her face was cut off and obscured from sight to better show the clothes, but her straight, dark brown hair could be seen falling over shoulders.